Nextdoor/bender/sample_configs/aws-alb/s3/README.md

 ### Description

-Writes Application Load Balancer (ALB) logs stored in S3 to Firehose steam which pushes to an AWS hosted Elasticsearch cluster.
-Consult [es services docs](https://aws.amazon.com/elasticsearch-service/) on how to setup Elasticsearch service and [ALB docs](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html#enable-access-logging) on how to enable logging to S3.
+Writes Application Load Balancer (ALB) logs stored in S3 to Firehose stream which pushes to an AWS hosted Elasticsearch cluster.
+Consult [ElasticSearch Services docs](https://aws.amazon.com/elasticsearch-service/) on how to setup Elasticsearch Service and [ALB docs](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html#enable-access-logging) on how to enable logging to S3.

 ### Function Settings